ArthurSudbrackIbarra/cloney/README.md

 ### Cloney Template Repositories

 Cloney Template Repositories are the foundation of Cloney's innovative approach.
-These repositories are enriched with a special `.cloney.yaml` metadata file that contains vital information about the template repository.
+These repositories are enriched with a special `.cloney.yaml` metadata file that contains information about the template repository.

 ### Custom Variables